Meet the passionate individuals who make Phantom Regiment happen

 Missy was a member of the Phantom Regiment color guard from 1991 to 1994.

 Greg Newell was elected to the Phantom Regiment Board of Directors in July 2000.
 He has been on the board since, including as vice president from 2002-2005 and secretary from 2010-2022.
-He chairs the board’s Governance Committee and is a member of the Executive Review Committee.
+He chairs the board’s Recognition and Archive Committee and is a member of the Executive Review Committee.
+Previously, he was chair of the Governance Committee for 5 years.

 He is a project manager for SPM implementations at STERIS Corp.
 Prior to his current position, he was operations manager at JAUST Consulting Partners (2017-18) and a program manager on the business applications team at Vista Consulting Group, the operations consulting arm of Vista Equity Partners (2015-17).